Stefanuk12/blog/content/post/learning_your_first_programming_language/index.md

 draft = false
 +++

 Embarking on the journey of learning how to program can be a bit overwhelming at first.
-However, it's important to remember that you have a vast array of programming languages to choose from.
 You might have already done some research and compiled a list of languages that pique your interest.
 For instance, you could delve into classic C languages like C++, C#, or regular C. Alternatively, you might explore more abstract (higher level) languages like Python and Lua.
 The choice is yours, and each path holds its own potential for growth and learning.

 ## Why is programming so hard?